gaurav-js-dev/design-patterns-practice/Mediator/README.md

       if (p.name !== source)
         p.receive(source, message);
   }
- // When someone joins chatroom show this message with name to everyone join(p)
+ // When someone joins chatroom show this message with name to everyone and also add him to list of people join(p)
   {
     let joinMsg = `${p.name} joins the chat`;